 1. Simply click the valve down a couple of clicks to stop the leakage

 The easiest of all the above tips is to close the exhaust valve down by a couple of clicks.
-The best way to do this is to fully open the exhaust valve by turning it clockwise.
-Then click it two clicks anti-clockwise which will close it off a bit.
+The best way to do this is to fully open the exhaust valve by turning it anticlockwise so it’s fully open.
+Then click it two clicks clockwise which will close it off a bit.

 Be careful not to over tighten the exhaust valve as you still need it to release air on your ascent on your next dive.
 But see below about what happens if you close this too tightly and what to do about it.

 This fix should work, especially if your suit is less than five years old.
-Unless you’ve somehow managed to get something inside the valve like sand.
+Unless you’ve somehow managed to get something Like sand inside the valve.
 If you have sand or another foreign object in your exhaust valve (or dump valve), you need to consider the next fix below.

-You can experiment with this on your next dive.
-Set the valve two clicks tighter and if it’s still leaking try oner more click.
-However, be careful not to close the valve off too much otherwise it won’t dump air like it should on your accent.
+Experiment with this tip on your next dive.
+Set the valve two clicks tighter and if it’s still leaks try one more click.
+However, be careful not to close the valve off too much, otherwise it won’t dump air like it should on your accent.

-2. Unscrew the exhaust valve and flush it out with water
+2. Unscrew exhaust valve and take it apart to flush it out with water